princeyadav0136/DevTinder/revise.md

 - Explore routing and use of ?, +, *, (), and regex in the routes
 - Reading the query params  in the routes
 - Reading the dynamic routes

+- Play with multiple route handler and use of next()